TimeseriesUtilities

 TimeseriesUtilities.tmedianMethod

-Calculate the median of x along the dim dimension, optionally grouped by dt.
+Calculate the median of x along dimension dim, optionally grouped by dt.

 source